lipu-tenpo/liputenpo.org/README.md

      ```

 1. Wait for site to build - see status on the [actions tab](https://github.com/lipu-tenpo/liputenpo.org/actions)
-1. Merge into main branch of staging site
+1. create pull request - wait for staging site to be made
 1. Check links and images
 1. Merge into main branch of main site
 1. create an empty nanpa-\<nimi\> directory with an 11tydata file inside `./toki/` (copy from an existing folder and change as necessary)